Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms with the environment-induced interatomic interaction

-We will investigate the entanglement behaviors for two static atoms initially prepared in the entangled states $|\psi\rangle=\sqrt{p}|A\rangle+\sqrt{1-p}|S\rangle$ $(0<p<1, p\neq 1/2)$ under the effects of the environment-induced interatomic interaction.
-We note here that different $p$ denotes the different weights of the symmetric entangled state and the antisymmetric entangled state to construct the initial entangled state.
-In this case, we can calculate the extra term in Eq.~(\ref{concurrence3}) as
+We will investigate the entanglement behavior of two static atoms initially prepared in the entangled state $|\psi\rangle=\sqrt{p}|A\rangle+\sqrt{1-p}|S\rangle$ $(0<p<1, p\neq 1/2)$ under the effects of the environment-induced interatomic interaction.
+We note here that different $p$ denote the different weights of the symmetric and antisymmetric entangled states to construct the initial entangled state.
+In this case, we can calculate the extra term in Eq.~(\ref{concurrence3}) as follows:

-For $p=1/4$ [see Fig.~\ref{R5} (a)], meaning that the symmetric entangled state contributes to the initial entangled state mainly, we find that the concurrence for the Minkowski spacetime case behaves quite differently compared with the initial entangled state $|A\rangle$ and $|S\rangle$ cases (discussed above).
-Although this entanglement decays with the increase of time, it is non-monotonous as a result of the environment-induced interatomic interaction.
-Moreover, in early period this concurrence shows an oscillatory behavior in $\kappa$-deformed spacetime with a LDP compared with the case in Minkowski spacetime under the effects of environment-induced interatomic interaction.
-However, in the long enough time limit, the entanglement behaviors for atoms in $\kappa$-deformed spacetime almost coincide with that for the Minkowski spacetime case, which implies that all the laws of physics in $\kappa$-deformed spacetime with a LDP recover to that in flat spacetime.
-For $p=3/4$ [see Fig.~\ref{R5} (b)], it means that the antisymmetric entangled state contributes to the initial entangled state mainly.
-We can also find that with the environment-induced interatomic interaction, the entanglement dynamics for the $\kappa$-deformed spacetime with a LDP case behave distinguishably compared with that of the Minkowski spacetime case.
-We note that these different behaviors are ultimately due to the trigonometric term $\sin^2(4D\tau)$ in a short initial time, while after a long enough time the entanglement behaviors are dominated by the exponential term $e^{-8A_1\tau}$ [see Fig.~\ref{R5} (c)].
+For $p=1/4$ [Fig.~\ref{R5} (a)], which means that the symmetric entangled state mainly contributes to the initial entangled state, we find that the concurrence of the Minkowski spacetime case behaves differently compared with those of the initial entangled states $|A\rangle$ and $|S\rangle$ cases (discussed previously).
+Although this entanglement decays with the increase in time, it is non-monotonous as a result of the environment-induced interatomic interaction.
+Moreover, in the early period, this concurrence shows an oscillatory behavior in $\kappa$-deformed spacetime with an LDP compared with that in Minkowski spacetime under the effects of environment-induced interatomic interaction.
+However, with a sufficiently long time limit, the entanglement behavior of atoms in the $\kappa$-deformed spacetime case nearly coincides with that in the Minkowski spacetime case, which indicates that all of the laws of physics in $\kappa$-deformed spacetime with an LDP recover to that in flat spacetime.
+For $p=3/4$ [Fig.~\ref{R5} (b)], which means that the antisymmetric entangled state mainly contributes to the initial entangled state.
+We also find that, with the environment-induced interatomic interaction, the entanglement dynamics of $\kappa$-deformed spacetime with an LDP behaves differently from that of Minkowski spacetime.
+We note that this difference in behavior is ultimately due to the trigonometric term $\sin^2(4D\tau)$ in a short initial time.
+Meanwhile, after a sufficiently long time, the entanglement behavior is dominated by the exponential term $e^{-8A_1\tau}$ [Fig.~\ref{R5} (c)].